semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 6. Add the job's `commands`.
 The value is a list of shell commands (one line per list item)
 7. Save the file, commit and push it to your remote repository

+You can use the following code as a starting point:

 ```yaml title=".semaphore/semaphore.yml"
 version: v1.0
 name: Initial Pipeline